 Upon entering the Residence Hall, all residents are issued a room key.
-If the resident should lose his/her key, he/she must notify the Assistant Director of Residence Life.
+If the resident should lose their key, they must notify the Assistant Director of Residence Life.
 If a key is broken off in the key core, the resident will be responsible for the cost of a new key core and key, plus any other costs involved.
 Total charge will be determined by the locksmith at time of service.
 A fee of \$25 will be charged for lost keys.